tmoux/cf-rank/README.md

 Unfortunately, Codeforces does not support this feature, and even Atcoder only supports this for the top 100 ranks.

 This is a simple REST API service that allows you to query any Codeforces user's ranking history.
-Currently, it only supports global rankings (i.e., inactive users are still counted), and so its rankings may slightly differ from the current rankings that are shown here: https://codeforces.com/ratings.
+Currently, it only supports global rankings (i.e., inactive users are still counted), and so its rankings may slightly differ from the current rankings that are shown at https://codeforces.com/ratings.
+It can be used, for instance, to power websites or browser extensions that added extra rank information when browsing Codeforces profiles.

 Queries are done by making a GET request to the endpoint `/gethandle` with the parameter `handle={handle}`.

-For instance, we can access the ranking history of the user [Low-Deny-Cup](https://codeforces.com/profile/Low-Deny-Cup) using the command
+For instance, we can access the ranking history of the user [Low-Deny-Cup](https://codeforces.com/profile/Low-Deny-Cup)[^1] using the command

 ```
 curl 'http://{server-name}/gethandle?handle=Low-Deny-Cup'
 ```

+[^1]: This user was chosen simply because it was high-rated user with a relatively low number of rated contests.

 <details>
   <summary>Formatted output</summary>